pawanpaudel93/create-ao-contract/README.md

   -h, --help     display help for command
 ```

+#### Example Commands

-You can quickly scaffold an AO contract using the CLI with the default options by running:
+Quickly scaffold an AO contract using the CLI with the default options by running:

 ```bash
 npx create-ao-contract@latest -y